What are the long-term effects of not seeking treatment for depression?

 Depression is a complex and severe medical illness that causes persistent sadness, hopelessness, and distressing symptoms in the body.
 These symptoms can negatively impair your ability to regulate your thoughts, behaviors, and emotions.
 Symptoms of depression can range from mild to severe and include insomnia, poor focus, tiredness, anger, poor cognition or problems remembering information, and thoughts of death or suicide.

 But what causes depression?
 As the brain’s emotional control center, the Salience Network delivers signals to and from the areas of the brain that determine how we act, react, and respond to situations, thoughts, and feelings.
-When a person is suffering from a depressive disorder, often, the signals that would typically regulate mood and emotions cannot effectively make their way back across the Salience Network.
+Unfortunately, when a person is suffering from a depressive disorder, often, the signals that would typically regulate mood and emotions cannot effectively make their way back across the Salience Network.
 This communication problem can contribute to symptoms of depression.

 What are the long-term social consequences of not seeking treatment?